Definition of ‘Amalgamation’ – Income Tax

 (i) all the property of the amalgamating company or companies immediately before the amalgamation becomes the property of the amalgamated company by virtue of the amalgamation;

 (ii) all the liabilities of the amalgamating company or companies immediately before the amalgamation become the liabilities of the amalgamated company by virtue of the amalgamation;

 (iii) shareholders holding not less than three-fourths in value of the shares in the amalgamating company or companies (other than shares already held therein immediately before the amalgamation by, or by a nominee for, the amalgamated company or its subsidiary) become shareholders of the amalgamated company by virtue of the amalgamation,

 otherwise than as a result of the acquisition of the property of one company by another company pursuant to the purchase of such property by the other company or as a result of the distribution of such property to the other company after the winding up of the first-mentioned company.

-While evaluating the tax implications of restructuring, its important to know the definition of the term ‘Amalgamation’ as per Income Tax.
+It may be noted that while evaluating the tax implications of restructuring, its very important to know the definition of the term ‘Amalgamation’ as per Income Tax.